preemptive/dasho-samples/android/DebuggingOnAndroid/README.md

 You will notice that the Random Number feature indicates debugging is enabled and the Fibonacci feature indicates it is being debugged.
 Both features will fail sometimes because of the configured `Responses`.

->**Note:** If Android Studio is running, you will need to stop it in order for `jdb` to be able to connect to the process.
+>**Note:** If Android Studio is running, you may need to stop it in order for `jdb` to be able to connect to the process.

 ## How to Add Debug Checking to Your Android Application